 Federal Aviation Administration (FAA), DOT.

-The FAA must receive comments on this SNPRM by March 20, 2020.
+We must receive comments on this NPRM by November 6, 2017.

 Hand Delivery: Deliver to Mail address above between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.